 With the end of the bathing season, our Big Beach Clean initiative is returning too and this year it will be running between Friday 20th to Sunday 22nd of September on hundreds of beaches around Ireland.

 During the Big Beach Clean, Clean Coasts volunteers are asked to carry out marine litter surveys to quantify the amount and types of litter on Irish beaches.
 These surveys are aimed at heightening awareness about the issue of marine litter and serve as an indicator of the magnitude of the problem.

-Last year over 190 beach cleans took place last year as part of our Big Beach Clean, engaging 3,652 volunteers who removed over 32 tonnes of marine litter from our coastline, thanks to our incredible volunteers who made an amazing effort over this week.
-This year, building on last year’s success, we want to make the Big Beach Clean 2019 the biggest yet!
+This year, over 300 beach cleans took place last year as part of our Big Beach Clean, engaging approximately 8,000 volunteers who removed at least 45 tonnes of marine litter from our coastline, thanks to our incredible volunteers who made an amazing effort over the weekend!

 With a record breaking number of registrations and due to incredibly high demand, we are out of free clean-up kits.
 However, you can still register your beach clean with us or join an existing one.